Pastors Are Not Being Faithful if they do not Address Politics (and everything else) From the Pulpit.

 But why just Sunday evening?
 Why not Sunday morning when most of the congregation is present?
 Some might say that there might be visitors.
 Leave salvation to God.
 People come to Christ in the most extraordinary ways.
 My wife came to Christ after listening to a prayer.
 I came to Christ after listing to some bad teaching on prophecy.

-The Kavanaugh hearing is a great opportunity to address the subject of law, politics, and a whole lot more.
+The Kavanaugh and Trump impeachment hearings could serve as a great opportunity to address the subject of law, politics, and a whole lot more.
 It would make a good sermon series on what the Bible says about jurisprudence.
 Such things are a major part of our lives.
 If pastors don’t preach and teach on these topics, the people are going to get the information elsewhere.

 Joseph was put in prison because of the unsubstantiated testimony of one woman and what looked like a reliable piece of physical evidence – Joseph’s garment that was left behind as he escaped (Gen. 39:12).
 She lied, and her political “privilege” gave her the upper hand.